IvanZ505/runb-notes/docs/discrete-1/discrete-1.md

 ![Set Operations](imgs/set-operations-venn-diagrams.png)

 ### The Size and Cardinality of a Set

+**For any set**:
+- The set can be finite (n number of elements)
+- Countably infinite (it can be ennumerated) : ℕ, ℕ⁺, ℤ, ℚ
+- Uncountably infinite (it can not be ennumerated) : ℝ, ℝ⁺, ℝ-ℚ (set of Irrational numbers)

+If we had a function:

+	f:S → ℕ⁺
+	Then, S is countably infinite.
+	S is a bijection because it is a one-to-one and onto correspondence.

+Proving a set is countable:

+Set of all even numbers are countable:

+	S = {n | n = 2k for some k ∈ ℕ}
+	Then you need to prove that there is a surjection and a injection.

+	Prove surjection:
+	f(n) → n/2
+	Prove injection:
+	f(n) = f(m) → n/2 = m/2 → n = m
+	Then, f is a bijection.

+If A and B are countable sets, then A ∪ B is also countable:

+	Proof by cases:

+	Case 1: A, B are finite, A = {a₁,...,aₙ}, B = {b₁, ... , bₙ}
+	Then, A ∪ B = {a₁, ... , aₙ, b₁, ... , bₙ}
+	Then, A ∪ B is finite.

+	Case 2: A is countable, B is finite, A = {a₁, ...}, B = {b₁, ... , bₙ}
+	Then, A ∪ B = {b₁, ... , bₙ, a₁, ...}
+					1 2 3... n, n+1, ...
+	Then, A ∪ B is countable.

+	Case 3: A, B are countable, A = {a₁, ...}, B = {b₁, ...}
+	Then, A ∪ B = {a₁, ... , b₁, ...}
+					1 3 5 ...2 4 6 ...
+	Then, A ∪ B is countable.

 - Let *S* be a set.
 If there are exactly *n* distinct elements in *S* where *n* is a nonnegative integer, we say that *S* is a *finite set* and that *n* is the *cardinality* of S. The cardinality is denoted by `|S|`.

 #### Power Set of a Set